Table of Contents

 Japanese encephalitis is also associated with Parkinsonism.
 Enterovirus 71 can cause myoclonus, tremors, ataxia, and coma.
-Mothers affected by Zika virus during pregnancy put the newborns at risk of developing microcephaly.
+Mothers affected by the Zika virus during pregnancy put the newborns at risk of developing microcephaly.

 Laboratory investigations are not helpful in confirming the diagnosis or differentiating between the different viral agents but can give some clues.
-Complete blood count shows leukocytosis mainly with lymphocytic predominance.
+Complete blood count shows leukocytosis mainly with a lymphocytic predominance.
 As some of the causes of encephalitis can be associated with hepatic failure, liver and renal function tests are indicated.

 The most important diagnostic modality is perhaps the analysis of cerebrospinal fluid with the application of polymerase chain reaction techniques to identify the causative virus.

 Blood cultures are indicated to exclude bacterial meningoencephalitis.
-Serologic tests might be used to detect Japanese encephalitis virus or West Nile virus but cross-reactivity is common.
-Polymerase chain reaction testing for detection of West Nile virus is available and reliable.
+Serologic tests might be used to detect the Japanese encephalitis virus or West Nile virus but cross-reactivity is common.
+Polymerase chain reaction testing for the detection of the West Nile virus is available and reliable.
 Unfortunately, most other etiologies remain undetected in up to 60% of the cases.

 Ribavirin might be useful in arbovirus encephalitis and Nipah virus encephalitis.
-Specific treatment for most of the other etiologies is not available, but acyclovir should be always used as initial therapy in any patient with encephalitis even if the diagnosis of herpes virus encephalitis is not confirmed.
+Specific treatment for most of the other etiologies is not available, but acyclovir should always be used as initial therapy in any patient with encephalitis, even if the diagnosis of herpes virus encephalitis is not confirmed.